JavierLorenzzo/ExoMind/README.md

 - **Frontend assets (`public/`, optional `dist/`)**
   - Static site that collects KOI feature inputs and calls the Express proxy.
 Assets can be swapped for a Vite build placed under `dist/`.
 - **Support files**
-  - `requirements.txt`, `Dockerfile`, and `DEPLOYMENT.md` describe Python dependencies and deployment options.
-  - `test-api.js` is a helper script for manual API checks.
+  - `test-api.js` is a helper script for checking the inference backend.

 ## Prerequisites
 - Python 3.10+ with `pip`